MrFibonacc1/Healthcare-System/README.md

 To run this software clone the repo and run npm i to install all dependecies.

+Also fill in .env file with your credentials

 If you have open ai api key, export it in your current directory like this:

 'Export <insert key>'